-Have you heard?
-HA.
-Right.
 Have you stepped outside?
 Brr!
-We’ve got that pesky polar vortex to thank for wind chills in the teens and an ice storm that threatens to disrupt holiday travel plans from Virginia to Maine.
-After a hot, hot summer and a warmer than average fall Gainesville VA homeowners are stunned with the early and sudden arrival of winter.
+Snow on the ground and more forecasted to come.
+We’ve got that pesky polar vortex to thank for wind chills in the teens and storms that threatens to disrupt travel plans from Virginia to Maine.
+After a hot summer and a warmer than average fall northern VA homeowners are stunned with the sudden arrival of winter.

-But perhaps no one, nothing is caught more unaware by winter’s first icing than the plants in your garden.
-Go on and bundle up; in advance of this weekend’s forecast extreme weather, take a few minutes to take special care of your landscape.
+But perhaps nothing is caught more unaware by winter’s first icing than the plants in your garden.
+If you weren’t able to protect your plants from the past snow, you should do so now in advance of this weekend’s forecast extreme weather.
+Take a few minutes to take special care of your landscape.

 Dry, winter conditions aren’t kind to human skin, nor to Christmas trees, shrubs, and other evergreen plants.
 As these plants continue to lose moisture through their leaves, less is available in the air — and so need watering more often.
 Well-hydrated plans are hardier and more likely to survive a hard freeze or ice.